 - Our systems which support safeguarding, including this child protection policy, the staff code of conduct, the role and identity of the designated safeguarding lead (DSL) and deputies (DDSLs), the positive behaviour policy, Online Safety Policy, and the safeguarding response to children who go missing from education. - The early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment.
-All staff should be aware of the local authority early help referral process and understand their role in it. - The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as childon-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation and serious violence (including that linked to county lines). - The importance of reassuring person impacted by the behaviours that they are being taken seriously and that they will be supported and kept safe - The fact that children can be at risk of harm inside and outside of their home, at school and online
+All staff should be aware of the local authority early help referral process and understand their role in it. - The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals.

-- The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBT) can be targeted by other children - What to look for to identify children who need help or protection - The fact that children may not feel ready, or know how to tell someone they are being abused, exploited or neglected, but staff should still have a 'professional curiosity' and should speak to the DSL/DSSL regarding their concerns - The school's filtering and monitoring systems and know how to raise concerns if this is breached.
+- The signs of different types of abuse, neglect and exploitation, as well as specific safeguarding issues, such as child- on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation and serious violence (including that linked to county lines). - The importance of reassuring person impacted by the behaviours that they are being taken seriously and that they will be supported and kept safe - The fact that children can be at risk of harm inside and outside of their home, at school and online - The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBT) can be targeted by other children - What to look for to identify children who need help or protection - The fact that children may not feel ready, or know how to tell someone they are being abused, exploited or neglected, but staff should still have a 'professional curiosity' and should speak to the DSL/DSSL regarding their concerns - The school's filtering and monitoring systems and know how to raise concerns if this is breached.

-2. The Designated Safeguarding Lead (DSL)
+1. The Designated Safeguarding Lead (DSL)

 The DSL is a member of the senior leadership team.
-Our DSL is Hayley O'Neill.
+Our DSL is Harshindar Buttar.
 The DSL takes lead responsibility for child protection and wider safeguarding.

 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-The DSL can also be contacted out of school hours if necessary by email: honeillfp@theparkfederation.org or by phone on 0208 573 2622.
+The DSL can also be contacted out of school hours if necessary by email: <a hr

-When the DSL is unavailable or absent, the Deputy Designated Safeguarding Lead (DDSL) - Sam Dickerson (Pupils & Families Liaison Officer) will act as cover.
+When the DSL is unavailable or absent, the Deputy Designated Safeguarding Lead (DDSL) - Karima Peerwani (Vice Principal for KS2) will act as cover.

-If the DSL and DDSL are not available, Harshindar Buttar - Principal will act as cover.
-The DSL and the DDSLs form the core of the safeguarding team at LFPA but there are also other members of staff within the safeguarding team who can provide support and advice - Fathia Adams (KS1 VP), Charmaine Golley (LKS2 VP), Karima Peerwani (UKS2 VP), Raji Nair (Office Manager/PA to Principal) and Parveen Saini (Welfare Officer).
-Please note that the DSL and DDSL will make all referrals to children's' social care in the first instance, unless they have directed another member of the safeguarding team to do so.
+If the DSL and DDSL are not available, Fathia Adams - Vice Principal for EY/KS1 - will act as cover.
+The DSL and the DDSL form the core of the safeguarding team at LFPA but there are also other members of staff within the safeguarding team who can provide support and advice - Raji Nair (Office Manager/PA to Principal) and Parveen Saini (Welfare Officer).
+Please note that the DSL and DDSL will make all referrals to children's social care in the first instance, unless they have directed another member of the safeguarding team to do so.